 Alignment to Extended unit outline (rationale, LOs, teaching strategy and assessments)

 Any student activities to be aligned to the LOs

 Opportunities for flexibility

-Changes can be made to generic unit outlines by going through a - could we process.
+Changes can be made to generic unit outlines by going through a formal process.
 There are consultative committees and accreditation considerations.